Flag Day (United States)

-In the United States, Flag Day is celebrated on June 14.
+Flag Day is a holiday celebrated on June 14 in the United States.
 It commemorates the adoption of the flag of the United States on June 14, 1777, by resolution of the Second Continental Congress.

-The Flag Resolution, passed on June 14, 1777, stated: "Resolved, That the flag of the thirteen United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white in a blue field, representing a new constellation."
+The Flag Resolution stated "That the flag of the thirteen United States be thirteen stripes, alternate red and white; that the union be thirteen stars, white in a blue field, representing a new constellation."

-The United States Army also celebrates the U.S. Army birthday on this date; Congress adopted "the American continental army" after reaching a consensus position in the Committee of the Whole on June 14, 1775.

-In 1916, President Woodrow Wilson issued a proclamation that officially established June 14 as Flag Day; on August 3, 1949, National Flag Day was established by an Act of Congress.
-Flag Day is not an official federal holiday.
-Title 36 of the United States Code, Subtitle I, Part A, CHAPTER 1, § 110 is the official statute on Flag Day; however, it is at the president's discretion to officially proclaim the observance.
-On June 14, 1937, Pennsylvania became the first U.S. state to celebrate Flag Day as a state holiday, beginning in the town of Rennerdale.
+Flag Day was first proposed in 1861 to rally support for the Union side of the American Civil War.
+In 1916, President Woodrow Wilson issued a presidential proclamation that designated June 14 as Flag Day.
+On August 3, 1949, National Flag Day was officially established by an Act of Congress.
+On June 14, 1937, Pennsylvania became the first state to celebrate Flag Day as a state holiday, beginning in the town of Rennerdale.
 New York Consolidated Laws designate the second Sunday in June as Flag Day, a state holiday.